Stateful Behaviour

 {

-// and work similar to the previous examples.
+// and work like the previous examples.

 private readonly MenuState menuState = new MenuState();